Topology-Informed Graph Transformer: INTRODUCTION

-In companion with the novel positional embedding layer, we explicitly encode cyclic subgraphs in the dual-path message passing layer and incorporate channel-wise graph information in the graph information layer.
-These are combined with global attention across all Graph Transformer layers, drawing inspiration from \cite{choi2022cycle} and \cite{rampášek2023recipe}.
-As a result, the TIGT layer can concatenate hidden representations from the dual-path message passing layer, combining information of original structure and cyclic subgraphs, global attention layer, and graph information layer to preserve both topological information and graph-level information in each layer.
-Specifically, the dual-path message passing layer enables overcoming the limitations of positional encoding and structural encoding to increase expressive power when the number of layers increases.
-We justify the proposed model's expressive power based on the theory of covering space.
-Furthermore, we perform experiment in synthetic datasets aimed at distinguishing isomorphism classes of graphs and benchmark datasets aimed at demonstrating the state-of-the-art of competitive predictive performance of the proposed model.
+This paper introduces a Topology-Informed Graph Transformer (TIGT), which embeds topological inductive biases to augment the model's expressive power and predictive efficacy.
+Prior to the Transformer layer, TIGT augments each node attribute with a topological positional embedding layer based on the differences of universal covers (or unfolding trees) obtained from the original graph and collections of unions of its cyclic subgraphs.
+These new topological biases allow TIGT to encapsulate the first homological invariants (or cyclic structures)\footnote{Given a graph $G = (V,E)$, the first homology group of $G$ is a free abelian group on a cycle basis of $G$.
+A cycle basis of $G$ is a minimal set of cyclic subgraphs of $G$ such that all cyclic subgraphs of $G$ can be expressed as unions or complements of elements in the cycle basis.
+For a more rigorous treatment on the construction of homology groups of topological spaces in general, we refer to Chapter 2 of ~\citep{Ha02}.} of the given graph datasets.
+In combination with the novel positional embedding layer, we explicitly encode cyclic subgraphs in the dual-path message passing layer and incorporate channel-wise graph information in the graph information layer.
+These are combined with global attention across all Graph Transformer layers, a design of which was inspired from \cite{choi2022cycle} and \cite{rampášek2023recipe}.
+As a result, the TIGT layer can concatenate hidden representations from the dual-path message passing layer, thereby combining information of the original graph dataset and its cyclic subgraphs, global attention layer, and graph information layer.
+This allows TIGT to preserve both topological information and graph-level information in each layer.
+Specifically, the dual-path message passing layer enables TIGT to overcome the limitations of positional encoding and structural encoding to increase expressive power when the number of layers increases.
+We justify the proposed model's expressive power based on the theory of covering spaces.
+Furthermore, we perform experiments on synthetic datasets to distinguish isomorphism classes of graphs.
+We also evaluate the proposed model on benchmark datasets to demonstrate its state-of-the-art predictive performance.